 The entity responsible for the management and use of the Latham Sites and personal information collected from them is Latham & Watkins LLP in the United States.
 However, Latham operates worldwide through its international offices, partnerships and affiliates and may transfer personal information across national borders.
 Latham Sites are operated on servers located in various jurisdictions, including the United States.
 When you access or use Latham Sites, personal information about you may be transferred outside the country in which you are situated to these other locations.

 Latham has adopted a set of Binding Corporate Rules (“BCRs”) which have been approved by Data Protection Authorities in Europe.
 The BCRs allow personal information originating in the European Economic Area (“EEA”) to be transferred globally within the firm and ensure that such personal information is protected to the same standard when processed by any Latham entity or office around the world.
 For more information click here.

-Whenever we share personal information about users of Latham Sites with our trusted third party service providers, we will put in place appropriate contracts containing standard data protection clauses approved by the European Commission to protect that information and the rights of individuals.
+Whenever we share personal information about users of Latham Sites with our trusted third party service providers, we will as required by applicable law put in place appropriate contracts containing standard data protection clauses approved by the European Commission to protect that information and the rights of individuals.

 7. Children’s Privacy

 We are committed to complying with the Children's Online Privacy Protection Act (COPPA).
 Latham Sites and services are not directed to children under the age of 16.
 We do not knowingly collect personal information from children under the age of 16.
 If we receive personal information that we discover was provided by a child under the age of 16, we will promptly destroy such information.
 Schools and parents should supervise their children's online activities and consider the use of other means to provide a child-friendly online environment.
 Additional information is available on the Direct Marketing Association's home page at http://www.the-dma.org.
 If you would like to learn more about COPPA, visit the Federal Trade Commission home page at http://www.ftc.gov.